 Northumbria is one of the largest forces in the country and is recognised as one of the top performing in the UK.

-Under the leadership of Chief Constable, Sue Sim, Northumbria Police is committed to a philosophy of 'Total Policing', dedicated to reducing crime and disorder and building trust and confidence in its communities.
+Under the leadership of Chief Constable, Sue Sim, Northumbria Police is committed to reducing crime, disorder and building trust and confidence in its communities.

 The force has around 3,663 police officers, 1,540 police staff, 303 Special Constables and 234 Police Community Support Officers (PCSOs), who work together to prevent, detect and reduce crime in the Northumbria area. (figures last updated 1st December 2013)

 The force is split into six geographical area commands and supported by 16 specialist departments.